Cgossett2022/Cryptocurrencies/README.md

 ## Summary

 Based on my analysis, the cryptocurrency investment can be divided into three classes.
+Classes 0 and 1 appear to be the most similar and contain about the same risk.
+However, Class 2 only contains one cryptocurrency and would have different risks.